Putting in a ventilation system to your home can keep indoor air from turning stuffy and control humidity levels.

 Mold, pollen and pet dander are ordinary pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-VOCs can be expelled by items in your home, such as building materials, flooring or furniture.
+VOCs can be released by items in your home, such as building materials, flooring or furniture.
 They can also be found in numerous air fresheners and scented candles.
-Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other problems.
+Increased VOCs can lead to respiratory irritation, headaches and dizziness, among other problems.

-Numerous scientific studies have found respiratory diseases, asthma and other health conditions are due to inferior indoor air quality.
+Numerous scientific studies have found respiratory diseases, asthma and other health conditions are due to bad indoor air quality.
 Allergies can also be worsened by indoor air quality troubles.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has symptoms that intensify at home and go away when you leave, you may be suffering from indoor pollution.
+If your family has symptoms that intensify at home and get better when you leave, you may be suffering from indoor pollution.
 You should also talk to your doctor if you’re worried about your health.

 - Persistent cold or flu symptoms.
-A sore throat or runny nose that never goes away could be linked to air quality.
+A sore throat or runny nose that never improves could be linked to air quality.
 This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are sensitive to indoor pollution and may react by growing dry, itchy or watery.

-- Tiredness or feeling lightheaded.
-Breathing in chemical pollutants can impact your energy levels.
+- Tiredness or feeling dizzy.
+Inhaling in chemical pollutants can impact your energy levels.

 - Coughing and sneezing.
 Allergies or colds can create these symptoms, but they shouldn’t be worse at home.

-- Too much dust despite regular cleaning.
+- Heavy dust despite regular cleaning.
 You may need to put in a new air filter or install a filtration system from Service Experts Heating & Air Conditioning.

 - Humidity problems.
-Dryness can cause itchy eyes and increase respiratory symptoms.
-Too much moisture can lead to mold or mildew growth.
+Dryness can cause itchy eyes and increase respiratory issues.
+Too much moisture can cause mold or mildew growth.